Sara-Fira/api-testing-learning-journey/README.md

-# Postman Academy API Testing Practice
+# API Testing Learning Journey

-This repository contains my guided API testing practice completed as part of the **Postman Academy API Testing Path**.
+This repository documents my learning progress in API testing with Postman as part of my transition into QA.

-The purpose of this repository is to document my learning progress and show practical exposure to API testing with Postman.
+The goal of this repository is to practice API testing fundamentals, understand how REST APIs work, and build practical familiarity with Postman as a testing tool.

-## Scope
+## Purpose

-During this guided practice, I worked with basic API testing concepts, including:
+This repository focuses on learning and practicing:

+* REST API basics
-* REST API requests
+* API requests and responses
 * HTTP methods
+* status codes
+* JSON response analysis
-* endpoints
+* query parameters
-* request parameters
+* request headers
 * request body
-* response body
-* status codes
-* JSON responses
 * Postman collections
-* basic API test organization
+* basic positive and negative API checks
+* API testing documentation

-## Tools
+## Tools and Technologies

 * Postman
 * REST API
 * JSON
+* Git
 * GitHub

-## What I practiced

-As part of the guided Postman Academy exercises, I practiced:

-* sending API requests in Postman
-* reading API responses
-* checking status codes
+* Markdown
-* understanding JSON response structure
-* organizing requests into Postman collections
-* documenting API testing practice for my QA learning portfolio

-## Repository structure

-* `collections/` — exported Postman collections from guided practice
-* `environments/` — exported Postman environments, if used, without sensitive data
-* `notes/` — short notes from API testing practice

-## Note
+## Learning Context

+This repository is part of my QA learning portfolio.
+It supports my development in manual testing and API testing by showing practical exposure to Postman, REST APIs, JSON responses, and basic API validation.

-This is a learning repository based on guided exercises from Postman Academy.
-It is part of my transition into QA and is intended to demonstrate hands-on practice with API testing fundamentals.
+Some materials in this repository are based on guided practice from learning platforms such as Postman Academy.
+They are included to document my learning progress and hands-on practice with API testing fundamentals.